Grand Theft Auto III

 This game has unused animations.

-Grand Theft Auto III is the entry which really threw GTA into mainstream media, laying down the foundations for the rest of the series as well as defining the wicked sense of humor that would enrage lawyers for years to come.
+Grand Theft Auto III is the entry where the series went into a 3D third-person view and really threw GTA into mainstream media, laying down the foundations for the rest of the series as well as defining the wicked sense of humor that would enrage lawyers for years to come.

 - 1 Unused Models

 - 6.1 Can the Real Claude Please Stand Up?